maxxhanzo/ipl-mongodb/README.md

 # ipl-mongodb

-- This projcts demonstrates server side rendering with node js, mongodb queries, ejs templating engine and Highcharts javascript library
+- This projcts demonstrates server side rendering with node js, mongodb queries, unit testing with mocha and chai, ejs templating engine and Highcharts javascript library

 # How to start